 - Frank Sinatra Photocopy Center (entrance next to the Frank Sinatra Cafeteria).
 Colored printing is available.

 The computers in the library are for research only.
-Personal use is limited to computer room 107 (entrance through the library), and other computer farms on campus.
+Personal use is limited to computer room 107 (entrance through the library), and other computer stations on campus.
 Laptops may be used in the library.
 Initial configuration can be done individually or by the computer support staff in room 106.
 Wireless connection (Wi-Fi) is available throughout the Boyar Building.

 No personal belongings (books, bags, laptop, etc.) may be left unattended in the library.
 Security will be called immediately.

 A student’s library privileges may be blocked in the following cases: late return of books, loss of books on loan, or improper behavior in the library.

 |Bloomfield Library for the Humanities and Social Sciences|

 *Additional information below

 8:30 a.m. - 9:45 p.m.

 |Mount Scopus Campus|

 |Berman National Medical Library||Sunday - Thursday|